Laser Eye Surgery Claims – How Much Compensation Can I Claim?

-When it comes to claiming for laser eye surgery cost UK residents can typically claim the money they have spent on the private treatment back as part of their overall settlement.
-If they fell foul of laser eye surgery risks one of the due to medical negligence, then their settlement will include far more than simply the cost of the treatment being claimed back.
+When it comes to claiming for laser eye surgery cost, UK residents can typically claim the money they have spent on the private treatment back as part of their overall settlement.
+If they fell foul of laser eye surgery risks due to medical negligence, then their settlement will include far more than simply the cost of the treatment being claimed back.
 Typical examples of the types of damages a person might claim are covered below.

 What are Special Damages?

-Special damages pertain to all the financial and other losses associated with the claim, that are non-physical.
+Special damages pertain to all the financial and other losses associated with the claim that is non-physical.
 This often includes, but is not limited to:

 - Loss of current earnings – if the victim has had to take some time away from work and has therefore lost out financially.